 I originally used the sobriquet Mr Grumpy Cyclist for this site, as a reference the the Grumpy Old Men TV series and partly as an attempt at irony.
-However, I realized that, since I started cycling a lot I’m not really all that grumpy at all, particularly when cycling, as I really do enjoy cycling the 25 mile round trip to work and back.
+However, I realized that, since I started cycling a lot I was not really all that grumpy at all, particularly when cycling, as I really did enjoy cycling the 25 mile round trip to work and back.
 I can get a bit annoyed by some of the antics of a minority of drivers, though, especially when they put my life at risk just to save a few milliseconds off their journey time or to get to the next set of traffic lights half a second earlier.
+Having retired from paid employment at the end of 2014, I don’t get quite so many miles in as I did when commuting, but still like to use the bike as much as possible

 I restarted cycling around Easter of 2010, when my daughter suggested we do the 60 mile Manchester to Blackpool ride to raise money for The Christie cancer hospital.
 They, along with a wonderful surgeon at The Royal Bolton Hospital, saved the life of my lovely wife over the previous year, and are still doing so (but that’s another long and continuing story).
 I had been an occasional (O.K. very occasional) cyclist for the previous 15 years or so, though I did cycle to work for a while before that.